Daisy Ridley: 2016–present: Continuing career

 In 2021, Ridley co-starred in the film Chaos Walking, an adaption of the young-adult novel by Patrick Ness.
 She played Viola Eade, opposite Tom Holland who played Todd Hewitt.
-The film was released on March 5, 2021.
+The film was released on 5 March 2021.
 The film had been delayed occasionally due to poor test screenings that followed the film's reshoots, and later due to the COVID-19 pandemic.
 It received negative reviews and was a box-office flop.

 She lent her voice to the point-and-click mystery video game Twelve Minutes, alongside James McAvoy and Willem Dafoe.
 The game received positive reviews, with Ridley's performance being praised by critics.
 She also made a surprise appearance in Judd Apatow's 2022 movie, The Bubble, as Kate, a horny AI.
 The film received negative reviews.

-Upcoming projects
+In July 2023, Ridley was announced as the host of a True Spies podcast miniseries about Lee Harvey Oswald.

 Ridley started filming the lead role in The Marsh King's Daughter in Ontario, Canada on 7 June 2021.
 Filming wrapped on 6 August 2021.

-She has signed on for a sci-fi mystery thriller film called Mind Fall with Mathieu Kassovitz attached to direct, and is currently shooting a biopic for Disney+ titled Young Woman and the Sea in the role of Gertrude Ederle.
-In 2021-22, she shot an indie film titled Sometimes I Think About Dying in Astoria, Oregon, with Rachel Lambert directing and Ridley additionally serving as a first-time main producer on the project.
-She will voice a character in the French stop motion animated film The Inventor, set for release in 2023.
+She voices a character in the French stop motion animated film The Inventor, which was released in the United States on 15 September 2023, and set for a French theatrical release in 2024.
+In 2021–22, she shot an indie film titled Sometimes I Think About Dying in Astoria, Oregon, with Rachel Lambert directing and Ridley additionally serving as a first-time main producer on the project.
+She starred in Magpie, a contemporary noir thriller written by her partner Tom Bateman, based on Ridley's original story idea.
+She also starred in a biopic for Walt Disney Pictures titled Young Woman and the Sea in the role of Gertrude Ederle.

-In May 2022, it was announced that Ridley would star in Magpie, a contemporary noir thriller written by her partner Tom Bateman, based on Ridley's original story idea, which is set to be directed by Sam Yates.
-Ridley, Bateman and Kate Solomon of 55 Films act as producers for Magpie and describe the film as a "Hitchcockian thriller that will take audiences on a genuine ride".
-Filming began in London in January 2023.
+Upcoming projects

+In October 2021, Ridley signed on for a sci-fi mystery thriller film called Mind Fall with Mathieu Kassovitz attached to direct.

+On 7 April 2023, it was revealed at Star Wars Celebration that Ridley would reprise her role as Rey in an upcoming untitled Star Wars film directed by Sharmeen Obaid-Chinoy with Ridley appearing on stage.

+In March 2025, it was announced that Ridley would star alongside Alden Ehrenreich in the upcoming romantic comedy The Last Resort, directed by Donald Petrie.
+Production began in April.

 Personal life

 Ridley resides in Primrose Hill, London.
 Since 2017, she has been in a relationship with actor Tom Bateman, whom she met on the set of Murder on the Orient Express.
 In January 2023, during the Sundance Film Festival, Ridley confirmed that she and Bateman had married.

 In 2016, Ridley revealed she had been diagnosed with endometriosis and polycystic ovary syndrome at age fifteen, requiring her to undergo multiple laparoscopic surgery procedures.
 She states that her condition left her feeling low in self-confidence due to acne which followed.
+In 2023, Ridley was diagnosed with Graves' disease, which gave her a racing heart rate, weight loss, and fatigue, among other symptoms.